[Note: I read this book in September 2013 and it remains one of my all-time favorites.]

 1) The disruption and innovation theories had been applied to various types of businesses and over time — making them tried, tested, proven, valid, somewhat universal.

-The book is structured around the key business theories, starting with why we should care about theories at all and explaining the basics of the two core ones – disruption and innovation.
+The book is structured around the key business theories, starting with why we should care about theories at all and explaining the basics of the two core ones: disruption and innovation.
 Then, there are chapters on various other theories like incentives, motivation, deliberate and emergent strategies, discovery-driven planning, strategy development, capital management, entrepreneurship evolution, managing stall points, jobs-based segmentation, insourcing/outsourcing, disruptive growth, new ventures, creativity, culture, marginal cost thinking, etc.

 With each chapter, the authors give an overview of the particular theory, along with key business examples, and then describe how the theory works in the personal context with a couple of examples from Christensen’s own personal experiences.
 Aside from the latter, there are really no other personal anecdotes.
 The aim is to ensure that readers grasp the theory fully first, understand how it applies to personal life, then do their own thinking and application for their individual situations.
 You can search the Harvard Business Review archives for articles on any of these theories, if so inclined, or read this quick Business Insider overview of all of them.

-The theory that resonated most with me was towards the end – on marginal cost thinking.
+The theory that resonated most with me was towards the end about marginal cost thinking.
 Christensen recounts an anecdote when, as an Oxford student, he decided he could not play basketball on Sundays as that was his time for church and other religious activities.
 As he was the starting center, this was a big problem for his coach and team, particularly as they had a championship game coming up.
 Christensen decided not to resort to the “just this once” rationale that most of us would have done, given similar circumstances.
 His belief is that, if we allow ourselves to cross that line even once, we open ourselves up to doing so again and again in other situations as well.
 He summarizes it as follows:

 It’s easier to hold your principles 100% of the time than it is to hold them 98% of the time.
 The boundary – your personal moral line – is powerful because you don’t cross it; if you have justified doing it once, there’s nothing to stop you doing it again.
 Decide what you stand for.
 And then stand for it all the time.

 Many of us give in to the “just this once” syndrome daily in many micro-decisions without too much thought of the longer-term impact.
-So, Christensen wanted this to be the biggest takeaway for readers: have a sense of purpose and commit to it – not 98% of the time but 100% of the time.
+So Christensen wanted this to be the biggest takeaway for readers: have a sense of purpose and commit to it – not 98% of the time but 100% of the time.
 And, while this is not a new idea, his articulation of his own thought process and approach to doing just that is compelling.
 If you buy and read this book for this section alone, it will be money worth spent.

-Let me list 2-3 other takeaways too:
+Let me list a few other takeaways too:

-— “What job am I being hired to do?” – This is not as obvious as it sounds.
+— “What job am I being hired to do?” — This is not as obvious as it sounds.
 Christensen gives an example of a fast food place trying to figure out how to get customers to buy more smoothies.
 Analyzing purchasing habits actually sent them down the wrong path.
 When they started asking customers what they really needed from their smoothies, the answers led them to really understand the “jobs” their smoothies need to be fulfilling for their customers.
-Applying this to your personal relationships is the lesson here – what job are you being hired to do at a particular time by that friend or family member in need, for example, is not something we consider easily and in the moment.
+Applying this to your personal relationships is the lesson here: what job are you being hired to do at a particular time by that friend or family member in need, for example, is not something we consider easily and in the moment.

 — The experience of learning from experiences — the meta-experience, if you will — is not something everyone has mastered.
 So, while they may have gone through a lot of different things in life, they may not have learned from them necessarily.
 This was a key aspect I looked for in job interviews during my corporate career and, it applies well to the personal domain.